 Matthew 25:41-43, 46 - "...Then He will also say to those on the left hand, 'Depart from Me, you cursed, into the everlasting fire prepared for the devil and his angels for I was hungry and you gave Me no food; I was thirsty and you gave Me no drink; I was a stranger and you did not take Me in, naked and you did not clothe Me, sick and in prison and you did not visit Me....'
 And these will go away into everlasting punishment, but the righteous into eternal life."

 The Lord will gather the nations into a valley named "Jehoshaphat," which means "God has judged," also called the "Valley of Decision" (Joel 3:12-14).
 This valley is believed to be the place where King Jehoshaphat defeated Judah's enemies near Jerusalem and called it the "Valley of Berachah," which means "blessing" (2 Chronicles 20:24-26).
 The Lord will judge the nations in this valley according to how they treat His Jewish brethren during the Tribulation.
 This is not a works-based salvation, but characterizes how believers should treat God's chosen people.
 Anti-Semitism has no place in the heart of a believer.
-The Tribulation saints will naturally care for the Jews, but the Lord's enemies will mistreat the Jews.
+The Tribulation saints will naturally care for the Jews and be blessed, but the Lord's enemies will mistreat the Jews.
 The Lord will take His final vengeance against those who treat His brethren poorly.
 Whoever touches Israel touches the apple of His eyes, but the Tribulation saints who cared for the Jews will "be joined to the Lord" as His people - the same as the Jews - when they enter the kingdom: